+10.1.
+Misdemeanor.
+Any person who violates any provision of this Act or regulations promulgated thereto shall be guilty of a Class \\\\ misdemeanor, and upon conviction shall be punished by a fine of not less than imprisonment.

+\$\\\\ nor more than \$\\\\, or imprisonment for not less than \\\\ nor more than \\\\, or both fine and

-Any person who violates any provision of this Act or regulations promulgated pursuant thereto shall be guilty of a misdemeanor, and upon conviction, shall be punished by a fine of not more than \$\\\\, or imprisonment for not more than\\\ years, or both.
+10.2.
+Felony.
+Any person who intentionally violates

+any provision of this Act or regulations promulgated thereto or is convicted under the misdemeanor provisions of this section more than three times in a 2-year period shall be guilty of a Class felony, and upon conviction shall be punished by a fine of not less than \$ nor more than \$ , or imprisonment for not less than nor more than , or both fine and imprisonment.
-Section 10.
-Injunction

-The Director is authorized to apply to any court of competent jurisdiction for a temporary or permanent injunction restraining any person from violating any provision of this Act.

 Section 11.
-Separability Provision
+Restraining Order and Injunction

+The Director is authorized to apply to any court of competent jurisdiction for a restraining order, or a temporary or permanent injunction, restraining any person from violating any provision of this Act.

+Section 12.
+Severability Provisions

 If any word, phrase, provision, or portion of this Act shall be held in a court of competent jurisdiction to be unconstitutional or invalid, the unconstitutionality or invalidity shall apply only to such word, phrase, provision, or portion, and for this purpose the provisions of this Act are declared to be severable.

-Section 12.
+Section 13.
 Repeal of Conflicting Laws

 All laws and parts of laws contrary to or inconsistent with the provisions of this Act are repealed except as to offense committed, liabilities incurred, and claims made thereunder prior to the effective date of this Act.

-Section 13.
+Section 14.
 Citation

-This Act may be cited as the "Motor Fuel Inspection Act of\\\\."
+This Act may be cited as the "Engine Fuels, Petroleum Products, and Automotive Lubricants Inspection Act of"

+Section 15.
+Effective Date

-This Act shall become effective on \\\\\.
+This Act shall become effective on